fbaturt/fbaturt/README.md

 I combine deep aviation domain knowledge — AD/SB forecasting, WQAR monitoring, airworthiness compliance, MRO operations — with applied data analytics skills in SQL, Python, and BI tooling.
 My goal is to work at the intersection of both: using data to solve real aviation engineering and operational problems.

-Currently finalising my **MSc thesis** on classical fault detection methods for aircraft air data sensors using simulated flight data, and completing an advanced data analytics course with a focus on product and growth analytics.
+Recently completed my **MSc in Mechanical Engineering (Aviation Transport)** at Riga Technical University, with a thesis applying classical fault detection methods to aircraft air data sensor data using simulated flight data.

-> 📍 Riga, Latvia · 🇪🇺 Valid EU work authorisation until 12/2026 · Open to relocation across EU & UK
+> 📍 Riga, Latvia · 🇪🇺 Valid LV work authorisation until 12/2026 · Open to relocation across EU & UK

 ---